Advantages of HUD

 Subject to rigid programmatic prepayment requirements.

-Cash equity requirement is 10% on new construction and 20% on purchases.
+Cash equity requirement as low as 10% on new construction and 20% on purchases.
 Cash equity can be 0%

 Cash equity requirement will be 25% to 35% of loan for new construction and 25% to 30% for acquisitions.